jrossi227/wf-docs/pages/doc/50_releasenotes.md

 ## Wavefront Installer

 This release introduces a new Wavefront Proxy and agent installer named Wavefront CLI.
 Wavefront CLI is implemented in Python and supports Python 2.6+.
 In addition to installing and configuring the Wavefront Proxy and collector agent, the installer now supports integrations.
-For detailed information on how to install and run Wavefront CLI, see <a href="https://community.wavefront.com/docs/DOC-1246" class="jive-link-wiki-small">Wavefront CLI</a>.
+For detailed information on how to install and run Wavefront CLI, see [Wavefront CLI](wavefront_cli.html).

 ### Telegraf Agent